ljarvi/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: WaterDepth.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: WaterUseProfAutoWD

 	:Description:
 		Code for water use profile (automatic irrigation, weekdays) Provides the link to column 1 of SUEWS_Profiles.txt.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Profiles.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: WaterUseProfAutoWD.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: WaterUseProfAutoWE

 	:Description:
 		Code for water use profile (automatic irrigation, weekends) Provides the link to column 1 of SUEWS_Profiles.txt.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Profiles.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: WaterUseProfAutoWE.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: WaterUseProfManuWD

 	:Description:
 		Code for water use profile (manual irrigation, weekdays) Provides the link to column 1 of SUEWS_Profiles.txt.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Profiles.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: WaterUseProfManuWD.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: WaterUseProfManuWE

 	:Description:
 		Code for water use profile (manual irrigation, weekends) Provides the link to column 1 of SUEWS_Profiles.txt.
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_Profiles.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: WaterUseProfManuWE.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: wdir